discordjs/guide/guide/additional-info/async-await.md

 ## How to implement async/await

 ### Theory
-The following Information are important to know before starting working with async/await.
+The following information are important to know before starting working with async/await.
 You can only use the await keyword inside a function that is declared as async (you put the async keyword before the function keyword or the parameter when you use an arrow function) a simple example would be:
 ```js
 async function markedAsAsync() {
 	// code